Infinite Atomized Semilattices: Atom redundancy in infinite semilattices

 \begin{proposition} Let $C$ be a set of constants and let $R$ be a finite set of finite duples over $C$.
 Let $M = F_C(R)$.
 If $\phi$ is a coinfinite atom compatible with $M$, it is weakly redundant with $M$. \end{proposition}

-\begin{proof} Note that $M$ is obtained as a full crossing over the freest finitely generated model over $C$, and thus its set of terms $T$ is the set of finite terms over $C$.
+\begin{proof} By definition, cf.\ Definition \ref{definition:freest_over_duples}, $F_C(R)$ is finitely generated, thus its set of terms $T$ is the set of finite terms over $C$.
 Let $\phi$ be a coinfinite atom compatible with $M$ and assume that it is not weakly redundant with $M$.
 Then, there must be a term $t\in T$ such that for every $c\in C\setminus U^c(\phi)$, $c\le t$.
 Note, however, that $C\setminus U^c(\phi)$ is an infinite set, and $t$ is a finite term.
-Thus, there is an infinite set of constants not in $C(t)$ which we are assuming are below $t$ in $M$.
-This contradicts that we are only crossing a finite amount of finite duples.
-We are thus wrong when assuming that $\phi$ is not weakly redundant, thus $\phi$ must be weakly redundant with $M$. \end{proof}
+Thus, there is an infinite set of constants not in $C(t)$ which must be below $t$ in $M$.
+Since it is not possible to enforce that an infinite set of constants is below a term by crossing a finite amount of finite duples, we are thus wrong when assuming that $\phi$ is not weakly redundant, thus $\phi$ must be weakly redundant with $M$. \end{proof}

 However, it is still the case that finitely generated models can have coinfinite non-weakly-redundant atoms.

 \begin{example} Let $C = \{c_i\mid i\in\mathbb{N}\}$.
 Consider $M$ to be the infinite descending chain $c_0 > c_1 > c_2 >\cdots$.
 As a semilattice, it is finitely generated over $C$, thus we consider its set of terms $T$ to be the set of finite terms over $C$.
 It is also easy to check that $M$ is atomized by $A = \{\phi_i :<\{c_0, c_1, \dots, c_i\}\colon i\in\mathbb{N}\}$.